Local Limit Theorem in negative curvature: Introduction

-In {Section~\ref{Appendix},} we prove a uniform version of Dolgopyat's rapid-mixing for hyperbolic flows which is of independent interest.
-In Section~\ref{Appendix2}, for completeness, we prove the precise balayage estimates in the form that is used in the article.
+In {Section~\ref{Appendix},} we prove a uniform version of Dolgopyat's rapid-mixing for hyperbolic flows {which is an important tool for the proofs in the previous sections.
+As its proof is independent of the rest of the sections and the result is of independent interest as well, we made an Appendix for it.} In Section~\ref{Appendix2}, for completeness, we prove the precise balayage estimates in the form that is used in the article.

 \begin{remark}In this text, $C$ stands for a number depending only on the geometry of $M$ and $\G$.
-However, its actual value may change from line to line.
-For the sake of clarity, we specify \fran{$C_0, \cdots, C_{11}, C_\e, C(T)$} when the same number is used in another computation.
+However, its actual value may change from one formula to another.
+For the sake of clarity, we specify $C_0, \cdots, C_{11}, C_\e, C(T)$ when the same number is used in another computation.
 Note that $C_1, C_6, C_7$ in Section~\ref{Appendix} have the same role as in \cite{Me}.
-Likewise, we consider spaces of $\a$-H\"older continuous functions for some $\a$ of which the actual value may vary. \end{remark} Acknowledgement : We would like to thank M. Pollicott for generously sharing his insights and ideas \cite{P1}, \cite{P2}, P. Bougerol for his interest and the \cite{ABJ} reference and S. Gou\"ezel for helpful comments.
+Likewise, we consider spaces of $\a$-H\"older continuous functions for some $\a$ of which the actual value may vary.
+Let us also remark that when the constant changes from one line to another, we used the symbols $\simeq$ and $\lesssim$ to indicate that the constant has changed. \end{remark} Acknowledgement : We would like to thank M. Pollicott for generously sharing his insights and ideas \cite{P1}, \cite{P2}, P. Bougerol for his interest and the \cite{ABJ} reference and S. Gou\"ezel for helpful comments.
+We are very grateful to several referees for their many precise and thoughtful remarks.
 The work was supported by University of Notre Dame, Seoul National University and MSRI during our visits.
-The second author was supported by NRF-2013R1A1A2011942, NRF-20100019516 and Korea Institute for Advanced Study (KIAS).
+The second author was supported by NRF-2013R1A1A2011942, SSTF-BA1601-03 and Korea Institute for Advanced Study (KIAS).